uwefassnacht/ti-sensor-tag-demo/README.md

 Maybe your internet connection does not allow websocket traffic (which I've seen when connected within some firewalls or when using hotel Wifi).
 To check whether websockets work for you, head over [here](http://websocketstest.com/).

-First make sure to consult the documentation.
+Before asking questions, make sure to consult the documentation.
 Here is the [link to the general Buemix docs] (https://www.ng.bluemix.net/docs), you'll find the [docs for the IoT Foundation service here] (https://docs.internetofthings.ibmcloud.com).

 If you have technical questions about Bluemix or the IoT Foundation service, head on over to [Stackoverflow] (http://stackoverflow.com/questions/tagged/bluemix) and make sure to tag your question with "Bluemix".